-I was recruited in 2003 with an objective of

-getting legislation to stop people smoking indoors in workplaces.
-We succeeded and the legislation was in place only four years later, making a dramatic difference to the health and wellbeing of workers.
+I was recruited in 2003 with an objective of getting legislation to stop people smoking indoors in workplaces.
+We succeeded and the legislation was in place only four years later, making a dramatic difference knew little or nothing about to the health and wellbeing of workers.

-Since then, working in

-collaboration with our major funders, Cancer Research UK and the British Heart Foundation, and the public health sector, we've had many other successes, including, most recently, legislation to get rid of the glitzy promotional packaging of cigarettes.
+Since then, working in collaboration with our major funders.
+Cancer Research UK and the British Heart Foundation, and the public health sector, we've had many other successes, including, most recently, legislation to get rid of the glitzy promotional packaging of cigarettes.